Non-stop flights to Bangkok (BKK)

 Flights from Qatar to Bangkok

-There is 1 airport in Qatar that has a direct connection to Bangkok, which is Doha.
-From Doha, direct flights are offered by Qatar Airways (Oneworld).
+There is 1 airport in Réunion that has a direct connection to Bangkok, which is Saint-Denis.
+From Saint-Denis, direct flights are offered by Air Austral.

 Flights from Russia to Bangkok

-From Irkutsk, you can fly non-stop with Aeroflot or S7 Airlines (Oneworld).
+From Irkutsk, you can fly non-stop with Aeroflot or S7 Airlines.

-From Khabarovsk, Krasnoyarsk, Moscow Sheremetyevo, Novosibirsk, Vladivostok and Yekaterinburg, all direct flights to Bangkok are operated by Aeroflot.
+From Khabarovsk, Krasnoyarsk and Moscow Sheremetyevo, all direct flights to Bangkok are operated by Aeroflot.

 Flights from Saudi Arabia to Bangkok

-There are 3 airports in Saudi Arabia that have non-stop flights to Bangkok.
+In Saudi Arabia, there are 3 airports that have direct flights to Bangkok.

 Flights from Singapore to Bangkok

-Singapore is the only city in Singapore with direct flights to Bangkok.
-From Singapore, airlines that operate direct flights are Cathay Pacific (Oneworld), Gulf Air, Jetstar Asia, Scoot, Singapore Airlines (Star Alliance) and Thai Airways (Star Alliance).
+In Singapore, the only airport that has a direct connection to Bangkok is Singapore.
+From Singapore, direct flights are offered by Scoot, Singapore Airlines (Star Alliance) and Thai Airways (Star Alliance).

 Flights from South Korea to Bangkok

-In South Korea, there are 3 airports that have direct flights to Bangkok.
+There are 3 airports in South Korea that have non-stop flights to Bangkok.

 Flights from Sri Lanka to Bangkok

-In Sri Lanka, the only airport that has a direct connection to Bangkok is Colombo.
-From Colombo, you can fly non-stop with SriLankan Airlines (Oneworld) or Thai Airways (Star Alliance).
+There is 1 airport in Sri Lanka that has a direct connection to Bangkok, which is Colombo.
+From Colombo, direct flights are offered by FitsAir, SriLankan Airlines (Oneworld) and Thai Airways (Star Alliance).

 Flights from Sweden to Bangkok